Products of primes in arithmetic progressions: Introduction

 where $\psi$ is the quadratic character $\pmod{q}$ for which $\psi(h) = 1$ for every $h \in H$.
-The lower bound here can be a lot smaller than $y/\log y$ if $L(1,\psi)$ is small, but we can use a sieve to construct a pseudorandom majorant for the primes $p\leq q$ with $\psi(p)=1$ that takes into account this smaller density of primes with $\psi(p)=1$, and this allows us to prove a lossless Hal\'asz--Montgomery type large value theorem for primes $p\leq y$ with $\psi(p) = 1$ (see Lemma~\ref{le:Hal-MonL1chi}).
+The lower bound in~\eqref{eq:sketchplowL1chi} can be a lot smaller than $y/\log y$ if $L(1,\psi)$ is small (and hence we cannot rule out scenario (iii)), but we can use a sieve to construct a pseudorandom majorant for the primes $p\leq q$ with $\psi(p)=1$ that takes into account this smaller density of primes with $\psi(p)=1$, and this allows us to prove a lossless Hal\'asz--Montgomery type large value theorem for primes $p\leq y$ with $\psi(p) = 1$ (see Lemma~\ref{le:Hal-MonL1chi}).
 This in turn will allow us to make an appropriate transference and finish the proof.

 In case $q$ is not cube-free, taking into account the version of Burgess for arbitrary moduli the previous argument would only give us

 This is not sufficient for a successful application of Kneser's theorem since we might have that $|A\cdot A\cdot A| \leq (1-3\varepsilon) \varphi(q)$ even if $A$ is not stuck in a union of arithmetic progressions.
 But once we study $E_3(q^{1+100\varepsilon})$ we can replace $1/3-\varepsilon$ by $1/3+\varepsilon$ in~\eqref{eq:sketchAlow} and the previous method works, since we can also show that $A$ occupies at least proportion $3/8-\varepsilon$ of cosets of any subgroup of $\mathbb{Z}_q^\times$ with fixed index.